ramsimmin/hrbl/Readme.md

 | POST        | /book        | Creates a new meeting booking                          |
 | DELETE      | /cancel/{id} | Deletes a certain booking                              |

+If you're using Postman, you can import the collection located under: src/main/resources/Hrbl.postman_collection.json

 ## Build the application